Reversing Lindblad Dynamics via Continuous Petz Recovery Map

-one can effectively engineer both the Hamiltonian and jump operators of the system to obtain the reverse dynamics.
+leads to the effective system dynamics ${\cal L}_B$ after tracing out the ancilla system.
+The strength of the engineered dissipation can be expressed in terms of a dimensionless parameter $\| H_{sa} \|^2/(\Gamma_a \Gamma_\mu)$ \cite{Lihm18}, where $\Gamma_\mu = \| L_\mu \|^2$ is the intrinsic dissipation strength of the system.
+In order to engineer the dissipation successfully, we need to satisfy $\Gamma_a \gg \| H_{sa} \| \gg \sqrt{\Gamma_a \Gamma_\mu}$.
+This condition can be achieved in ultracold and circuit QED systems.
+In particular with Rydberg systems, both the strength of the system-ancilla interaction and the decay rate of an effective two-level system can be controlled either by choosing a specific principal quantum number or by applying the concept of Rydberg dressing \cite{Mukherjee16, Zeiher16}.
+This flexibility can provide a whole range of values for $\| H_{sa} \|\sim$ MHz to GHz while $\Gamma_{a},\Gamma_{\mu} \sim$ kHz to tens MHz \cite{Saffman10}.

-For the qubit system, $H_B$ can be fully described by $\sigma_{x,y,z}$, while $H_{\rm int}^{(k)}$ requires two-qubit Pauli operations $\sigma_i \otimes \sigma_{x,y}^{(k)}$ between the system and ancilla.
-One way to construct a Hamiltonian with universal-two body interactions would be to use superconducting qubits in quantum circuits \cite{Kapit15}.
+For the qubit system considered in Fig.~\ref{fig:qubit}, $H_{\rm int}^{(\mu)}$ requires two-qubit Pauli operations between the system and ancilla.
+One way to construct a Hamiltonian with universal two-body interactions would be to use superconducting qubits \cite{Kapit15}.
 Another possible route would be to use ultracold systems.
 Examples of engineering general two-body spin interactions involve cold atoms~\cite{Hung16}, ions \cite{Kim10}, and anisotropic interactions between Rydberg atoms \cite{Glaetzle15} or polar molecules \cite{ Wall}.
-The advantage of the ultracold systems is the possibility to control the decay rate of an effective two-level system via the optical parameters similar to the concept of Rydberg dressing \cite{Mukherjee16, Zeiher16}.

-Another physically relevant situation is when the reverse dynamics contain uncontrollable parts.
-This commonly happens when treating the forward dynamics ${\cal L}_F$ as noise caused by environment.
-If ${\cal L}_F$ contains an uncontrollable dissipation $\Ddiss$, then the physically achievable backward process would be
+On the other hand, characterizing the noise and engineering of jump operators of a multi-qubit system might be a challenging task to achieve the continuous recovery protocol.
+Nevertheless, recent progress on dissipation engineering \cite{Verstraete09, Morigi15, Horn18, Damanet19} could lead to resolving technical challenges.